jzhupan/Learning-React/README.md

 # Learning-React
-self-teaching React

-I will be following tutorials and try to learn React using TypeScript.
+For this Repository I will be Self-teaching React to prepare for my next project.